ruprekhab/retail_analytics/README.md

 A retail company operates across multiple regions and offers a wide variety of product categories.
 While overall revenue is growing, there are untapped opportunities in certain markets and inefficiencies in others.
 There is a need to:

-- Evaluate the **profitability vs. sales** trade-off at the product level.
 - Investigate **regional differences** in sales performance, discounting strategies, and profit margins.
 - Make data-driven decisions around **expansion** and **promotion**.